 Though essay prompts tend to vary year to year, the two things that nearly every prospective student can count on being asked are “What are your short-term and long-term post-MBA goals?” and “How will Business School X help you achieve these goals?”
 Even if this sort of question doesn’t appear in the essay portion of the application, rest assured that you’ll be asked this question in the data forms and/or during your interview.

 Identifying clear post-MBA career goals will help in everything from creating a list of target schools to communicating effectively with recommenders and interviewers down the line.

 To help you get started, here are some general pointers:

-In presenting future goals and explaining one’s motivation for seeking an MBA, it is crucial to present well-defined and feasible objectives.
-Unlike the undergraduate experience at many American colleges and universities, MBA adcoms believe that students need a fair amount of direction at the time they enter the program in order to take the right classes, join the appropriate clubs and seek the best internship.
-Everything is oriented towards preparing for the post-MBA job, so specifying a specific industry and function for the short-term is of the utmost importance.
+In presenting future goals and explaining your motivation for seeking an MBA, it is crucial to present well-defined and feasible objectives.
+Unlike the undergraduate experience at many U.S. colleges and universities–where students might not declare a major until several years into their studies–MBA admissions committees believe that students need a clear direction at the time they enter the program in order to take the right classes, join the appropriate clubs and seek the best internship.
+Everything is oriented towards preparing for the post-MBA job, so identifying a specific post-MBA industry and/or job function for the short-term is of the utmost importance.

 Provide Context for Your Post-MBA Career Goals